the Colaborative Inc

 • B.A. in Psychology, Colorado College, 1974

-Upon her recent return to working with John Feinberg (when what is now The Collaborative Inc. was known as Community Services Collaborative), Tita has delighted in taking up the reins set aside 16 years earlier.
-As Office Manager and Production Manager, her scope of work still includes proposals, reports, brochures, books, press releases, and marketing materials as well as general administrative support to the professional staff as it continues to have the pleasure of working on public and private projects from Alaska to St. Croix.
+Upon her return to working with John Feinberg in 2008 (when what is now The Collaborative Inc. was known as Community Services Collaborative), Tita delighted in taking up the reins set aside 16 years earlier.
+As Office Manager and Report Production Manager, her scope of work still includes proposals, reports, brochures, books, press releases, and marketing materials as well as general administrative support to the professional staff as it continues to have the pleasure of working on public and private projects from Alaska to Puerto Rico.

 In the intervening years, Tita has developed WordScribe, a pre-press publishing business in which she has helped firms and organizations produce distinctive brochures, books, manuals, and reports by arranging materials, crafting the text, and working to streamline and update the writing and production process while keeping the quality high.
 I like to eliminate logjams and work with a team to meet deadlines.
 For example, I helped accelerate the publication of The Journal of Energy and Development (ICEED) by 50%, I wrote and edited manuals at Research Systems Management, and my work on historic structure reports at CSC resulted in high-quality products.